timhedge-outsystems/nfc_mabs10/README.md

 ### Parameters

-- __ndefMessage__: An array of NDEF Records.
+- **ndefMessage**: An array of NDEF Records.
-- __onSuccess__: (Optional) The callback that is called when the message is pushed.
+- **onSuccess**: (Optional) The callback that is called when the message is pushed.
-- __onFailure__: (Optional) The callback that is called if there was an error.
+- **onFailure**: (Optional) The callback that is called if there was an error.

 ### Description

 Function `nfc.share` writes an NdefMessage via peer-to-peer.
 This should appear as an NFC tag to another device.

 ### Supported Platforms

 - Android
-- Windows
-- BlackBerry 7
-- BlackBerry 10
-- Windows Phone 8

 ### Platform differences